PrestaShop/example-modules/demomultistoreform/README.md

 The elements displayed in the listing depend on the store selected in the context.

-The all shops context displays the elements of all the shops.
+If the selected context is 'all shops', all elements of all the shops are displayed.

 #### Checkboxes